VanshDeshwal/notes/Data Science Notes/100 days of ML/Machine Learning Notes.md

   %% Three horizontally connected boxes with lines on the far left and right L(( )) --- A[Model 1] --- B[Model 2] --- C[Model 3] --- R(( ))
 ```
+In Gradient Boosting the first model is just taking average of all the values of y column and outputs it, so in our case $\frac{3+4+8+6+3}{5} = 4.8$ .
+We have got output of model 1, but we have to feed the mistakes of model 1 into model 2, so we need to find how much mistake its making and we call it residue. residue = original - predicted, that's how we got our **res 1** column

 | IQ  | CGPA | Salary | pred 1 | res 1 |
 | --- | ---- | ------ | ------ | :---: |